 Most Companies support remote working or have teams scattered around the globe.
-In the current communication app, there ae number of tools which are available to aid collaboration across remote or offshore teams.
+In the current communication app, there are number of tools which are available to aid collaboration across remote or offshore teams.

-Do remote software teams really need more collaboration tools?
+Do remote bespoke software development services teams really need more collaboration tools?
 Isn’t email enough.
 We say no, email is not enough.

 Since the advent of the internet, the business world has been in a constant state of disruption.
 This is especially true for the IT industry, which heavily relies on remote collaboration.
 When you have your front-end, back-end, and data analyst in different cities or countries, it is crucial to have efficient communication and collaboration tools.